docker/docs/content/desktop/install/mac-install.md

    For more information, see [Docker Desktop Subscription Service Agreement](https://www.docker.com/legal/docker-subscription-service-agreement).
 We recommend that you also read the [FAQs](https://www.docker.com/pricing/faq).
 6. From the installation window, select either:
    - **Use recommended settings (Requires password)**.
-This let's Docker Desktop automatically set the necessary configuration settings.
+This lets Docker Desktop automatically set the necessary configuration settings.
    - **Use advanced settings**.
 You can then set the location of the Docker CLI tools either in the system or user directory, enable the default Docker socket, and enable privileged port mapping.
 See [Settings](../settings/mac.md#advanced), for more information and how to set the location of the Docker CLI tools.
 7. Select **Finish**.
 If you have applied any of the above configurations that require a password in step 6, enter your password to confirm your choice.